pac1979/PacMan/README.md

 To run:
 * java -cp clojure-1.4.0.jar clojure.main pacman.clj

-Changing the definition of maxspeed near the beginning will adjust the speed of the game to your system.
+You can pass in a numeric parameter from 1.0 to 20.00 to adjust the speed of the game for your system.
+Smaller numbers for fast machines, higher number for slower machines.
+Example:

+* java -cp clojure-1.4.0.jar clojure.main pacman.clj 7.5

-Mazes and levels can be customized using the tables near the top.
+Mazes and levels can be customized using the tables near the top of pacman.clj.